Lite Me Up is a disco-funk album by Herbie Hancock.

 On this album, Hancock was influenced by his long-time friend, producer Quincy Jones and sessions included many musicians associated with Jones including Steve Lukather and Jeff Porcaro of Toto.
 The album was the first on which Hancock played the Synclavier, a digital polyphonic synthesizer.

-By 1978, Hancock had another identity as a dance/fusion attraction with the albums Feets Don’t Fail Me Now and Sunlight
+By 1978, Hancock had another identity as a dance/fusion attraction with the albums Feets Don’t Fail Me Now and Sunlight.

 Lite Me Up is an even more concerted effort to fuse jazz with pop.
 Hancock handled all of the production chores on all but two of the eight tracks.